tersesystems/blindsight/docs/src/main/paradox/usage/flow.md

 @@snip [Flow.scala](../../../test/scala/example/flow/SimpleFlow.scala) { #flow_method }

-The result should have a type class instance of @scaladoc[ToArguments](com.tersesystems.blindsight.ToArguments), so that it can be considered in logging.
+The result should have a type class instance of @scaladoc[ToArgument](com.tersesystems.blindsight.ToArgument), so that it can be considered in logging.
 For example, if the return type is `Person`, then you must have a `ToArguments[Person]` in scope:

 @@snip [Flow.scala](../../../test/scala/example/flow/SimpleFlow.scala) { #flow_person_definition }